 Every Answer begins the same: there are many things that can go wrong with the presentation of the moving picture.
 In this case, we are working with how much dark and how much bright there is on the screen.

 This one is a very tricky.
 The image is onscreen.
 In most cases, the images may look OK if you just glance at the image, or if you don’t know what to look for.

 Complication: Almost all cinema projectors have a problem creating perfect blacks.
-But there is a range of deep blacks and deep grays that they should give.
-And white too!
-There should be a good scale, and not too bright.
-BUT – We don’t always know what the artist wanted.
+But there is a range of deep blacks and deep grays that they should create without problem.

-Look at these three versions of the same winter scene at Yosemite Falls.
+Look at these three versions of the same winter scene at Yosemite Falls in California.